 Enjoy collecting and analyzing information?
-Do you want a job that could provide opportunities to live or work overseas?
-Are you a patient and persistent person?
+Want a job that could provide opportunities to live or work overseas?
+Interested in, or closely follow, economic news?
 If so, you should pursue a bachelorís degree in Economics from the University of North Texas.

 At its heart, economics is the study of decision making, and many decisions focus on the production, distribution and consumption of goods and services.
 About 50 percent of the nationís economists work for private firms in banking, consulting, financial services, health care, insurance, international trade, labor relations and marketing.

-We administer a rigorous curriculum leading to either a Bachelor of Arts degree in Economics or a Bachelor of Science in Economics degree.
-We also collaborate with the College of Business on course work leading to a Bachelor of Business Administration degree in Economics.
+We administer a rigorous curriculum leading to either a Bachelor of Arts or Bachelor of Science degree in Economics.
+We also collaborate with the College of Business on courses leading to a Bachelor of Business Administration degree in Economics.

-In addition to those degree options, we can help you achieve teacher certification (through the College of Education) and offer a certificate in Economic Geography.
+In addition to these degree options, we can help you achieve teacher certification (through the College of Education) and offer a certificate in Economic Geography.

 Our faculty members provide individual attention so you develop a clear understanding of how to apply economic theory to real-world policy issues.
-This is accomplished through a combination of specific required courses and electives that explore subjects such as health care economics, environmental economics, third-world development, money and banking, and others.
+This is accomplished through required courses and electives exploring international economics, environmental economics, law and economics, money and banking, and other related areas.
 We also provide you the technical and quantitative skills necessary for graduate study.

-Our faculty members are well-known experts in their fields who have written hundreds of articles and books on general topics and specific fields of study in economics.
-They have worked on projects throughout the world including Thailand, Poland, Egypt and Central and South Africa.
+Our faculty members are well-known experts who have written hundreds of articles and books on general topics and specific fields in economics.
+Theyíve also worked on projects in Thailand, Poland, Egypt and Central and South Africa.

-We fund a number of scholarships to help you pay for your education.
-More information about these scholarships is available at economics.unt.edu using the undergraduate link.
+We fund several scholarships to help you pursue your degree.
+More information about these scholarships is available at our website using the undergraduate link.

-You can meet other students who share your interest in economics through the UNT Economics Club or the Omicron Delta Epsilon international honor society.
+You can meet other students who share your interest in economics through the UNT Economics Club or the student chapter of the Omicron Delta Epsilon International Honor Society.

-In the introductory courses, you will learn the basics of the market process and how income, inflation and unemployment are determined at the national level.
-Other areas you will explore in upper-level courses include:
+In the introductory courses, youíll learn the basics of free markets and how income, inflation and unemployment are determined at the national level.
+Areas youíll explore in upper-level courses are:

 In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.